What are Rich Snippets and How to Get Them?

 An example of video rich results

 However, Google’s page one often contains enriched search results for videos with key moments highlighted.
 Although Google’s algorithm can figure out key moments in your YouTube videos by itself, it’s recommended to guide it on what to show by using timestamps and labels in YouTube descriptions.
-If you add them, the interactive version of your video rich result will truly stand out on the SERP, dropping a shadow on all other snippets.
+If you add them, the interactive version of your video rich snippet will truly stand out on the SERP, dropping a shadow on all other snippets.

 An example of enriched search results for videos with key moments highlighted